OPEnSLab-OSU/SSLClient/README.md

 SSLClient is a simple library to add [TLS 1.2](https://www.websecurity.symantec.com/security-topics/what-is-ssl-tls-https) functionality to any network library implementing the [Arduino Client interface](https://www.arduino.cc/en/Reference/ClientConstructor), including the Arduino [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient) and [WiFiClient](https://www.arduino.cc/en/Reference/WiFiClient) classes (though it is better to prefer WiFClient.connectSSL if implemented).
 In other words, SSLClient implements encrypted communication through SSL on devices that do not otherwise support it.

+SSLClient has been tested on the SAMD21 and STM32 (in progress).
+SSClient does not currently support the ESP8266/ESP32 family (see [this issue](https://github.com/OPEnSLab-OSU/SSLClient/issues/5)).

 ## Overview

 Using SSLClient should be similar to using any other Arduino-based Client class, since this library was developed around compatibility with [EthernetClient](https://www.arduino.cc/en/Reference/EthernetClient).
 There are a few extra things, however, that you will need to get started: